iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 \end{aligned}\tag{7}
 $$

-Next, we wish to seek for the recurrences of the parameters $u_k, l_k$.
+We made use of the fact that the matrix $U_k$ is unit upper bidiagonal.
+Next, we seek for the recurrences of the parameters $u_k, l_k$.
 Let's consider the recurrence:

 $$
 \begin{aligned}